 Sarah Harris published a 2400 word guide on 19 awesome tips and tricks to freeze vegetables.
-You can find the complete article with excellent grahics and charts at: https://electrosawhq.com/tips-and-tricks-to-freeze-vegetables/
+You can find the complete article with excellent graphics and charts at:

 As a preview, check out these tips: